-Cliffhanger is located in Altona North and is the tallest indoor rock climbing gym in the Southern Hemisphere, with walls as high as 20 metres.
-It has two dedicated bouldering areas, feature walls, crack climbs, a huge range of climbing aids, and a dozen lead climbing walls set by some of the best route setters in Australia.
+Our last venue, Cliffhanger (https://www.cliffhanger.com.au/) is located in Altona North.
+And, it’s the tallest indoor rock climbing gym in the Southern Hemisphere.
+Also, it’s a great venue for kids to try rock climbing in Melbourne.
+With, walls as high as 20 metres.
+Also, it has two dedicated bouldering areas.
+Plus, feature walls, crack climbs, a huge range of climbing aids.
+And if that’s not enough, a dozen lead climbing walls set by some of the best route setters in Australia.

-All first time climbers must go through a thorough safety briefing before climbing and climbers under the age of 18 must have waiver forms signed by their own parent which can be completed online before going.
-Your entry fee at Cliffhanger covers an unlimited day pass of climbing.
+Firstly, all first time climbers must go through a thorough safety briefing before climbing.
+As well, climbers under the age of 18 must have waiver forms signed by their own parent.
+Which, can be completed online before going.
+Also, your entry fee at Cliffhanger covers an unlimited day pass of climbing.

-Cliffhanger also run two junior development programs for 4-11 years and 12-17 years, designed to develop climbing skills in a fun environment.
-The classes are all about overcoming fears, gaining capacity – no matter what the age or level of development – as well as developing self-esteem, the ability to care for others and great judgement skills.
+Lastly, cliffhanger run two junior development programs for 4-11 year and 12-17 year olds.
+Their Melbourne kids rock climbing program design will develop climbing skills in a fun environment.
+Also, the classes are all about overcoming fears.
+Plus, gaining capacity, no matter what the age or level of development.
+As well as, developing self-esteem.
+Plus, the ability to care for others and exercise great judgement skills.

 Image Credit: cliffhanger.com.au